Overv/VulkanTutorial/03_Drawing_a_triangle/04_Swap_chain_recreation.md

 }
 ```

+It is important to do this after `vkQueuePresentKHR` to ensure that the semaphores are in a consistent state, otherwise a signalled semaphore may never be properly waited upon.
 Now to actually detect resizes we can use the `glfwSetFramebufferSizeCallback` function in the GLFW framework to set up a callback:

 ```c++
 void initWindow() {